How To Reduce Humidity In House? (8 Expert Tips)

 7. Control Indoor Plant Moisture

 Houseplants release moisture through transpiration.
 While plants provide many benefits, too many in a small space can contribute to humidity problems.
+Managing your collection or moving some plants outdoors is a small, practical adjustment that directly answers the challenge of how to reduce humidity in house.

 Group plants together in well-ventilated areas and avoid overwatering.
 Use saucers under pots to prevent water from standing on surfaces and evaporating into the air.